 Due to these limitations, Redshift is often a less than ideal solution for use cases that require diverse access to very large volumes of data, such as exploratory data science and machine learning.
 In these cases, many organizations would gravitate towards storing the data on Amazon S3 in a data lakehouse architecture.

-If your organization is struggling to accommodate advanced use cases in Redshift, or managing increasing cloud storage costs, check out Ahana – a powerful managed service for Presto which provides SQL on S3.
+If your organization is struggling to accommodate advanced Redshift use cases, or managing increasing cloud storage costs, check out Ahana.
+Ahana Cloud is a powerful managed service for Presto which provides SQL on S3.

 Go from 0 to Presto in 30 minutes and drop the limitations of the data warehouse